GoogleChrome/web.dev/src/site/content/en/blog/modern-web-games/index.md

 - Users
 - A way to monetize users

-Without these 3 elements, a game developer cannot succeed.
+Without these three elements, a game developer cannot succeed.
 Nowadays, these last two points are the most critical.
 Closed HTML5 ecosystems such as WeChat, Facebook Instant Games, and more have demonstrated that building games using HTML5 is achievable.

 ## Modern best practices